randymxd07/Pinia_Persisted_State/README.md

-# vue-persistedstate-app
+# Pinia Persisted State App

-This template should help get you started developing with Vue 3 in Vite.
+This project was created with the purpose of testing the pinia-plugin-persistedstate library which serves to maintain the state of pinia even if the page is reloaded, it maintains the state in the localStorage.

 ## Recommended IDE Setup